SymPiracha/Undergradute-Research-Project/README.md

 ## Research on Model-Based Vision for Scene Classification by Jiuqi Wang, Moyang Chen, Sym Piracha, Emma Wu

-### Abstract
-Abstract― Recognizing scenes, where the robotic agent is in, is crucial for autonomous robot localization, mapping, and navigation.
+**Abstract** ― Recognizing scenes, where the robotic agent is in, is crucial for autonomous robot localization, mapping, and navigation.
 This report presents a study on a model-based vision system that aims to classify scenes based on input images.
 The system extracts features and properties that include dimension, lines, vanishing point, as